 We could talk about the noise floor on your cellular radio device but then you might just pass out from the boredom.
 So don’t boost an already good signal.

-While we could go on for 1000s of more words about every facet of data plans and signal-to-noise-ratio we know you want to hit the road and have some functional internet.
+While we could go on about every facet of data plans and signal-to-noise ratio, we know you want to hit the road and have some functional internet without being overwhelmed.

 This article purely focused on cellular internet since that’s the easiest and most common way that full time RVers have internet on the road.
 It’s the most flexible and can always be with you.